gudrob/uws-http-starter/README.md

 After a quick npm install you can compile and start the example server using

     npm run go

+### Usage

+#### Routing

+You main app file will probably only include your routes, which will link to the functions defined on your controllers.
+The strucure of your router definition could be something like this:

+    let app: TemplatedApp = uws.App({});

+Initializes a new App; you can alternatively use uws.SSLApp for https connections.

+    let router = new Router(app);

+Initializes a new router

+    router.endpoint('get', Controller.async);

+    router.group('group', () => {

+    router.endpoint('post', Controller.sync);

+        router.middleware(ExampleMiddleware1, () => {

+            router.endpoint('get', Controller.async);

+            router.middleware(ExampleMiddleware2, () => {

+                router.endpoint('get', Controller.middleware);

+            });

+        });
+    });

+Intializes the following routes pointing to the assigned controller functions:

+GET: /async

+POST: /group/sync

+GET: /group/async

+GET: /group/middleware

+The first route is only matched by a GET-Request to /async

+The sround route is only matched by a POST-Request to /group/sync

+The third route passes through ExampleMiddleware1 before its handler is called

+The fourth route passes through ExampleMiddleware1 and then ExampleMiddleware2 before its handler is called

+#### Middleware

+The router allows you to define middlewares that can preprocess requests for multiple endpoints.
+This way you can for example add an authentication layer with 2 lines of code for all your routes even if you already have hundreds defined.

+    let Middleware = function (request: RequestData, response: HttpResponse, next: NextFunction): void {
+        response.writeStatus("202 Accepted");
+        next(request, response, next);
+    }

+This middleware writes the HTTP status code 202 to our response.
+The next parameter specifies which function will be called when the middleware was successfully passed.
+Otherwise you could for example end the request.

+#### Controllers

+    export default class Controller {

+        public static async(req: RequestData, response: HttpResponse) {
+            response.end('middleware called');
+        }

+        public static sync(req: RequestData, response: HttpResponse) {
+            response.end('middleware called');
+        }

+        public static middleware(req: RequestData, response: HttpResponse) {
+            response.end('middleware called');
+        }
+    }

+The controller methods are by default designed to be static.
+If you require state within your controllers you might want to implement them as singletons.

+#### RequestData

+The RequestData class is a wrapper around uws Request which is necessary for async functions as uws' request is stack-allocated an therefore stops existing once the base request handler finishes.
+Accessing the original request after this will cause an error.
+RequestData contains:

+- The requests headers as string
+- The method of the request
+- The body of the request

 ### An example benchmark showing why µWebSockets could be for you